 Absolutely one of the coolest (pun intended) art activities for kids is frozen paint.
 It’s surprisingly easy to make, and something worth having on hand for days when you absolutely need an indoor activity for kids.

 Frozen paint, people, and not like “Let it Go!
 Let it Go!” type frozen.
 Actual frozen – slowed down molecules and all that good science stuff.
-Frozen paint was a dream boat of an activity – the kind of art activity you could do almost as many times as you’ve done Frozen.
-See what I did there?
+Frozen paint was a dream boat of an activity – the kind of art activity you could do on repeat and never get tired of.

 - Washable tempera paint (this stuff is my favorite)

 - White butcher paper (one of my go-to supplies)

 For how cool this project is – and the wow factor when kids play with it – this is one short supply list.
 I love when supply lists are basic.
 It makes everything just a little bit sweeter.

 RELATED: Do you have a toddler to entertain?
 Check out my fantastic list of toddler activities.